anfraz7/anyas-physics-major-advice/_pages/01-applying-for-grad-school-intro.md

 Also, I’d like to share my friend [Rachel’s excellent PhD application guide](https://white3792.github.io/rachels-complete-guide-to-graduate-school-applications/).
 She’s the boss!

+[Here's](https://wittman.physics.ucdavis.edu/gradadvice.html) a very nice application guide from a professor at UC Davis, who explains many aspects of the application process from the application committee's point of view.

 [Here's](https://www.reddit.com/r/gradadmissions/comments/k746bz/grad_application_advice_for_anyone_that_might/?context=3) another good application guide, from someone one reddit whom I do not know!

 # disclaimer